-Johnson, a Democrat, was the representative for Pennsylvania's 11th congressional district from 1865 to 1867.
+Johnson was the representative for Pennsylvania’s 11th congressional district and was a Democrat.
+He served from 1865 to 1867.

 From Jul 1861 to Feb 1867, Johnson missed 863 of 1,736 roll call votes, which is 49.7%.
 This is much worse than the median of 25.1% among the lifetime records of representatives serving in Feb 1867.
 The chart below reports missed votes over time.

 |Dec 1861-Feb 1862||75||17||22.7%||71st|